brianspiering/cs486-career-prep/README.md

 Prerequisites:
 ------

-- Junior or senior CS student (the prerequisite is CS 245)
+- Junior or Senior CS student (the prerequisite is CS 245)
 - Fluent in at least one language, preferably Python
 - Working knowledge of basic data structures (e.g., hash maps and arrays) and algorithms (e.g., sorting and search)
 - Knowledge of algorithm complexity and Big O notation